 Can You Buy a Day Pass to the Delta Sky Club?

-For years, any Delta traveler could buy a single-visit pass to get into the Delta Sky Club regardless of what seat you were flying or what credit card you have.
-Those day passes cost $59.
+For years, any Delta traveler could buy a single-visit pass to get into the Delta Sky Club regardless of what seat they were in or what credit card was in their wallets.
+Those day passes were $59 each.
 Both United and American do the same.

 But they’re no longer available at the Delta Sky Club.
 Delta stopped selling them in November 2018 to combat overcrowding in its lounges.
 If you don’t hold the Delta Platinum American Express Card, you can’t buy your way into the Sky Club.